-We advise parents of children with disabilities to discuss their child's requirements with the School Registrar, the Head of Learning Support and School Nurse where appropriate, before he or she attends the familiarisation and assessment session so that we can consider whether we can make adequate provision.
+We advise parents of children with disabilities to discuss their child's requirements with the Director of Marketing and Admissions, the Head of Learning Support and School Nurse where appropriate, before he or she attends the familiarisation and assessment session so that we can consider whether we can make adequate provision.
 Parents should provide a copy of a medical report to support their request, for example for large print material or other special arrangements.